 An interactive tradecraft simulator of espionage and sabotage, integrating applied cryptography, operational security, social engineering, misinformation campaigns, and intelligence gathering.
 Coming in 2020.

 The aesthetics of cryptography explores the design of cryptographic primitives

 as a subset of product design, where design is driven by a tactile, visual approach.
 This

 allows core cryptographic concepts (e.g., S-boxes, key schedules) to be preserved in a

-way that is more approachable from a pedagogical standpoint, making it easier to bridge
+way that is more approachable from an instructional standpoint, making it easier to bridge

-the gap between classical and modern cryptography, in the classroom.
+the gap between classical and modern cryptography in a learning and development environment.

 CRUX: cipher design strategy based on cryptography + user experience

 bantamweight cryptography: class of scaled-down, hand-held cryptographic primitives